Skip to Content

 The Importance of Mesothelioma Awareness Day

-Mesothelioma is an asbestos cancer caused by exposure to the mineral.
-A main goal of Mesothelioma Awareness Day is to increase education about this cancer.
-Raising mesothelioma awareness is important for many reasons.
+A main goal of Mesothelioma Awareness Day is to increase education about this rare cancer.
+Mesothelioma is a cancer caused by asbestos exposure.
+And raising mesothelioma awareness is important for many reasons.

 • Awareness can lead some people to a diagnosis sooner.
 An early diagnosis may offer the best possible prognosis for patients.

-• Research and awareness can help with early symptom identification.
-The disease’s long latency period can make diagnosis difficult.
+• The disease’s long latency period can make diagnosis difficult.
 In general, mesothelioma develops 10 – 50 years after exposure.
+Better awareness of this fact may help people document past asbestos exposure before it’s forgotten.

 • Many people are at-risk for this cancer.
 In fact, more than 20 million people in the United States are at risk of developing mesothelioma.

 • Increased visibility about the dangers of asbestos exposure can bring it to the forefront of vulnerable populations’ minds.
-Preventing asbestos exposure may help prevent mesothelioma.
+Avoiding asbestos exposure may help reduce the chance of mesothelioma.

 How to Participate in Mesothelioma Awareness Day